nebari-dev/nebari-docs/docs/docs/how-tos/nebari-aws.md

 A basic overview to deploy Nebari on AWS

 :::note
-The following steps assumes you have just completed the [Install Nebari](/started/installing-nebari) section, has confirmed that `nebari` is successfully installed in your environment and opted for **AWS** as your cloud provider.
-If you had any issues in the prior steps please visit our getting started [troubleshooting](/started/troubleshooting) section for extra advice.
+The following steps assumes you have just completed the [Install Nebari](/started/installing-nebari) section, have confirmed that `nebari` is successfully installed in your environment and opted for **AWS** as your cloud provider.
+If you had any issues in the prior steps, please visit our Getting Started - [Troubleshooting](/started/troubleshooting) section for extra advice.
 :::

 ## Authentication